tilde-nlp/neasqc_wp6_qnlp_rc/README.md

 ##### Dataset formatting
 To run Beta 2, you must have a dataset in CSV format consisting of 4 columns:

-* 'class' - this column will contain the numbers that represents the class of each sentence (e.g. in binary classification, this could be 0 for a negative sentence, and 1 for a positive one).
+* `class` - this column will contain the numbers that represents the class of each sentence (e.g. in binary classification, this could be 0 for a negative sentence, and 1 for a positive one).
 The numbers should be in the range [0, C-1] where C is the total number of classes.

-* 'sentence' - this column will contain the natural language sentences that will be classified by the model.
+* `sentence` - this column will contain the natural language sentences that will be classified by the model.

-* 'sentence_embedding' - this column will contain the sentence embeddings (e.g. BERT, ember-v1, etc.) corresponding to each sentence.
+* `sentence_embedding` - this column will contain the sentence embeddings (e.g. BERT, ember-v1, etc.) corresponding to each sentence.
 The embeddings should be in standard list/vector notation format, e.g. [a,b,...,z].

-* 'reduced_embedding' - this column will contain the PCA-reduced sentence embeddings, in the same format as the full sentence embeddings.
+* `reduced_embedding` - this column will contain the PCA-reduced sentence embeddings, in the same format as the full sentence embeddings.

 Assuming you have a dataset with the first three columns (from following the instructions for Alpha 3), you can generate a new dataset with the additional 'reduced_embedding' column by using our `generate_pca_test_dataset.py` script.
 Simply open the script and change the path in line 5 to that of your dataset, and the path in line 18 to your desired output name and directory.
 Save and close.
 From the root of the repo do:
 ```